DIY: a colorful bouquet of dahlias

 STEP 1

 For this bouquet, I used a beautiful Italian terracotta pot, which I love and often use as a vase.
-It comes from a lovely boutique in an outbuilding near Chantilly, where I often visit, called Une Maison en Toscane.
-Inside, I’ve inserted a plastic container, which I usually use to pour water into, and into which I’ve placed chicken wire to help hold the flowers.
+It comes from a charming boutique called Une Maison en Toscane, located in an outbuilding near Chantilly, where I often visit.
+Inside the pot, I’ve inserted a plastic container, which I use to hold water, and placed chicken wire inside to help hold the flowers in place.

 STEP 2

-The first step is to place the widest and tallest dahlias, and I follow the principle of the triangle: one in the center, and the other two turned to the side.
-If you do well with the chicken wire, they’ll stand on their own and serve as a starting point for your composition.
+The first step is to place the widest and tallest dahlias, following the principle of the triangle: one in the center and the other two angled to the side.
+If you position the chicken wire well, the dahlias will stand on their own and serve as a starting point for your composition.

 DIY bouquet dahlias champêtre coloré-13